 Swedish (for credit) through the Department of Germanic & Slavic Languages & Literatures and made possible by the College of Arts & Sciences and The Barbro Osher Pro Suecia Foundation

-As part of ALTEC's commitment towards the learning of less commonly taught languages (LCTLs), ALTEC has partnered with the Center for Asian Studies (CAS) at the University of Colorado Boulder to produce online open-access instructional materials for beginner's courses in Indonesian and Thai.
-This project was made possible with funding awarded to CAS from the U.S. Department of Education UISFL grant.
+As part of ALTEC's commitment towards the learning of less commonly taught languages (LCTLs), ALTEC has partnered with the Center for Asian Studies (CAS) at the University of Colorado Boulder to produce online open-access instructional materials for beginner's courses in Indonesian and Thai, with help from Francisca Turangan and Benjamin Cefkin, respectively, as well as Beginning Tibetan.
+These projects were made possible with funding awarded to CAS from U.S. Department of Education UISFL grants.
+The Beginning Tibetan Course was developed and created by Maggie Rosenau (they/she) and Tenzin Tsepak (he/him) in partnership with ALTEC.

-These courses are supplements to the first semester Beginning Indonesian and Thai Language courses at the University of Colorado Boulder, but may be used as a supplement to any first-year Indonesian and Thai language courses.
+These courses are supplements to the first semester Beginning Indonesian and Thai Language and Beginning Tibetan courses at the University of Colorado Boulder, but may be used as a supplement to any first-year Indonesian, Thai and Tibetan language courses.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.